-IMSI catchers, known best for their use by law enforcement, are suitcase-sized devices that mimic cell towers in order to capture anything from a mobile phone’s current location to text and voice data.
+IMSI catchers, known best for their use by law enforcement, are devices that mimic cell towers in order to capture – depending on the model – everything from a mobile phone’s current location to text and voice data.

 Recent stories on the subject have revealed extensive and unwarranted use by police departments across the country, with agencies such as the FBI and U.S. Marshals Service spearheading a campaign to deceive prosecutors and judges on the technology.